spidistudio/ExodusAI/README.md

 This version specifically targets **Android 16 QPR2** (API 36), which is an experimental developer preview.
 If you're on:
 - **Android 15 or older**: Use ExodusAI v1.11 or earlier
 - **Android 16 (non-QPR2)**: Use ExodusAI v1.12-v1.13
-- **Android 16 QPR2**: Use this version (v1.14-QPR2) ✅
+- **Android 16 QPR2**: Use this version (v1.16) ✅

 QPR2 builds may require special installation methods due to enhanced security.
+If you encounter "Demo mode active" messages, use the new **Debug Logs** feature in Settings to troubleshoot network connectivity.

 ## 🛠 Technical Stack